PabloMansanet/HierophantMod/mechanics.md

    * Lose all piety.
 Deal 2 damage for each lost piety.

 ## Auric Beam (cost 3 (2) attack uncommon) DONE
-   * Deal damage equal to 1/10th of your gold.
+   * Lose 1/10th of your gold.
+Deal damage equal to the amount lost.

 ## Display of Power (cost 1 attack uncommon):
    * Choose a card in your hand.
 Deal damage equal to 5 (8) times its cost.